itnifl/MazeGame/maze/readme.md

 # Instructions
 - Reach the heart with the lowest possible moves and highest possible character life left.
+- Your score will lower for each move you make and the more life you loose.
 - Hit the H key to show high scores.
+- You will get the chance to save your scores when you die or win.

 # Bugs
 - It happens that you can trick walls
 - Ghosts are supposed to pulsate in opacity, but this seems to not work.
 - Ghosts are not designed to walk through walls, but because they are ghosts I have let this bug become a feature.
 - If you run several runs at the same time of this game, then the media files in the target directory (target\classes\main\game\maze) will corrupt.
 They then must be deleted at target\classes\main\game\maze and copied again from resources\main\game\maze to target\classes\main\game\maze.
+- Application system is not very testable, unit tests should have been written first

 # Missing implementations
 - More music and game sounds